ARTA: Adversarial-Robust Multivariate Time--Series Anomaly Detection via Sparsity-Constrained Perturbations: Related Works

 \section{Related Works}

-\b{Time-series anomaly detection has recently undergone a major methodological reassessment.
-For many years, apparent progress in the field was driven by increasingly complex deep learning architectures, ranging from attention-based models to graph neural networks, yet subsequent analyses revealed that much of this progress was illusory \citep{wenig2022current}.
-A central issue was the widespread use of window-level evaluation schemes, such as Point Adjustment (PA), which substantially inflated performance by tolerating imprecise temporal localization.
-Under these protocols, models could achieve high scores even when failing to identify anomalies at individual timestamps, obscuring fundamental weaknesses in point-wise detection \citep{kim2022towards}.}
+Time--series anomaly detection has recently undergone a major methodological reassessment.
+For many years, apparent progress in the field was driven by increasingly complex deep learning architectures, ranging from attention--based models to graph neural networks, yet subsequent analyses revealed that much of this progress was illusory \citep{wenig2022current}.
+A central issue was the widespread use of window--level evaluation schemes, such as Point Adjustment (PA), which substantially inflated performance by tolerating imprecise temporal localization.
+Under these protocols, models could achieve high scores even when failing to identify anomalies at individual timestamps, obscuring fundamental weaknesses in point--wise detection \citep{kim2022towards}.